How To Get To Tokyo

 Once at Shin-Osaka Station, follow the directions above to reach Tokyo.
 The Limited Express Haruka is covered by the JR Pass.

+Karuizawa is one of Japan’s most popular mountain resort towns.
 Sitting between Nagano and Tokyo, Karuizawa Station is another station on the Hokuriku Shinkansen Line making the journey to Tokyo Station quick and easy.
 Depending on which service you choose, it takes 65 to 80 min / JPY5490.
 The Hokuriku Shinkansen is covered by the JR Pass, JR East Pass and JR Hokuriku Arch Pass.

-Another stop on the Hokuriku Shinkansen, traveling from Toyama Station to Tokyo Station takes 155 to 165 minutes / JPY12,430.
+The coastal city of Toyama is best-known for its seafood and western access point to the Tateyama-Kurobe Alpine Route – see below.
+As another stop on the Hokuriku Shinkansen, traveling from Toyama Station to Tokyo Station takes 155 to 165 minutes / JPY12,430.
 The Hokuriku Shinkansen is covered by the JR Pass, JR East Pass and JR Hokuriku Arch Pass.

 To reach Tokyo from Toyama Airport, you first need to head into Toyama City and switch to the Hokuriku Shinkansen.
 The airport shuttle bus runs every 30 to 60 minutes and stops nearby Toyama Station – 25 minutes / JPY410 one-way.
 Once at Toyama Station, follow the directions above to reach Tokyo.
 The shuttle bus is not covered by any JR Pass.

-As the northern terminus of the Hokuriku Shinkansen, it’s a direct and comfortable journey from Kanazawa Station to Tokyo Station.
+Kanazawa is one of Japan’s most historic cities and as the northern terminus of the Hokuriku Shinkansen, it’s a direct and comfortable journey from Kanazawa Station to Tokyo Station.
 Using the Kagayaki, the journey from Kanazawa to Tokyo takes 150 minutes / JPY14,180, or 180 to 200 minutes / JPY13,850 using the Hakutaka.
 The Hokuriku Shinkansen is covered by the JR Pass, JR East Pass and JR Hokuriku Arch Pass.

 Located 30km to the southwest of Kanazawa, reaching Tokyo from Komatsu Airport requires you to first head to Kanazawa Station.
 The easiest option is to use the airport shuttle bus to central Kanazawa – 40 minutes /JPY1150 – then onto Kanazawa Station.
 For further information, please refer to the bus timetable from/to Kanazawa.
 Alternatively, regular buses run to JR Komatsu Station is the nearest train station – taking only 12 minutes.
 From Komatsu Station, services on the JR Hokuriku Line take 30 minutes / JPY510 to reach Kanazawa Station.
 Once at Kanazawa, follow the directions above to reach Tokyo.
 Services on the JR Hokuriku Line are covered by the JR Pass.